DAChenScratch/battlesnake-python/README.md

 ## State of AI

+2018/02/13 - Will seek closest food.
+Generally will avoid snake bodies and outer wall on each move.

 2018/02/10 - Currently runs in a circle.
 No pathfinding or avoidance behaviour.

 ## Running the Snake Locally